srid/srid/content/unfree/woke/Wikipedia is not neutral/Unearthing heterodox views from Wikipedia.md

 Finally, even neural seeming articles are "cleaned up" by politically motivated editors.
 [An ealier version](https://en.wikipedia.org/w/index.php?title=Schadenfreude&oldid=1025877365) of the *Schadenfreude* article had a statement in the lead saying *"adults also experience schadenfreude, although generally they conceal it"* which got removed (an act of 'soft censorship') to the point that the article [now reads](https://en.wikipedia.org/w/index.php?title=Schadenfreude&oldid=1087233110) --- to present a more [[woke|woke]]-approved version of the emotion --- *"Schadenfreude [..] may be an important social emotion establishing "inequity aversion"."*.

-## Notorious Wikipedia users behind censorship
+## Notorious Wikipedia editors behind censorship

-As you peruse the revision history and Talk pages, keep an eye out for these users:
+As you peruse the revision history and Talk pages, keep an eye out for these editors:

 - [User:Zefr](https://nitter.net/alexandrosM/status/1536079541155729408): on medical science articles
     > Wikipedia user Zefr defends Remdesivir, makes sure nothing good about HCQ gets in, removed Robert Malone from the [[COVID-19|RNA vaccine]] page.
 Zefr defends the Operation Warp Speed & COVAX pages and apparently has a history of shutting down nutricuticals & supplements.